How hard is it to approximate the Jones polynomial?: The Jones polynomial

-Here $w(L)$ is the writhe of the diagram of $L$, \ie, the number of positive crossings minus the number of negative crossings.
-(The Jones polynomial is also quantumly finite after rescaling to make it multiplicative, but the Kauffman bracket formulation is generally more convenient.)
+The base of the recursion is given by saying that the Kauffman bracket of the empty link diagram is 1.
+With this normalization, the Jones polynomial is given by

-If $I(L)$ is a quantumly finite invariant of links, then there is an associated action of a braid group on each skein space $\cH_\Sigma$.
-If $\Sigma$ has $n$ equivalent marks, as in the case of the Kauffman bracket, then we can take the braid group to be the standard braid group $B_n$.
-(In more general cases, the braid group has to preserve the colors or orientations of the marks on $\Sigma$.)
-If $I(L)$ is unitary, then we say that it is \emph{eventually dense} if the image of the braid group is dense in $\PSU(\cH_\Sigma)$ when $\Sigma$ has enough points (of every available color, if there is more than one).
+where $w$ is the writhe of the diagram $L$, \ie, the number of positive crossings minus the number of negative crossings.
+It is a remarkable fact, although it is not difficult to check, that the Kauffman bracket is invariant under the second and third Reidemeister moves \cite[\S1.C]{BZ:knots}, and that the Jones polynomial is invariant under all three Reidemeister moves and is therefore a link invariant.